krdibert/git-intro/README.md

 - git clone "url from github": Create copy of remote repository -git add: Indicate which files to commit
-- git commit: commit added files (be sure to make comments)
+- git commit: commit added files (be sure to make comments) -git log: show the commits that have been done
+-git status: show whether things are up to date